"Rudolph Diesel’s First Engine Was Designed To Run On Peanut Oil"

 In your Diesel Generator the only lubrication your fuel valve, fuel pump and fuel injector receives is from the fuel itself.
 Since failure of these components are not covered by any warranty, it is important to take care of them.
 Taking care of them is easy if you use a fuel additive that restores or improves lubrication and antioxidant properties to your fuel.

 Most diesel engine problems are related to the fuel system.
 The fuel injectors and fuel pumps must be lubricated and kept deposit free.
-Since sulfur has been removed from most fuels now, a fuel system additive that helps clean and lubricate the fuel system is required.
+Since sulfur has been removed from fuels, a fuel system additive that helps clean and lubricate the fuel system is required.
 You should use the additive with every fill up.
 Failure to use it will result in unusual wear and tear that will not be covered under warranty.
+(Modern engines today do not require any additives but it may sure help)

 How the fuel is delivered is the most common reason for engine failure.
 Often looking at the color of the smoke will tell you a lot about what is going on.